 Dr. Danda’s professional fees vary according to the service provided and are based on factors such as regional psychotherapy rates and experience.

-- Therapy Sessions: $145 per 45 minutes, based on actual amount of time used.
+- Therapy Sessions (90834, 90837, 90846, 90847): $145 per 45 minutes, based on actual amount of time used.
 Session fees are pro-rated in 5-minute increments for services of lesser or greater time.
 Dr. Danda reserves an hour for each appointment but uses 30-60 minutes based on factors such as goals, progress, addressing interim issues, and tailoring each session to the individual.

-- Questionnaire used to assess ADHD incur a minimum charge of 15-min ($48) to account for the cost of the measure, interpretation, and scoring.
+- Questionnaires used to assess ADHD incur a minimum charge of 15-min ($48) to account for the cost of the measure, interpretation, and scoring.

 - No Shows and Cancellations* without 24-hours’ notice will be subject to a $50 late cancellation or missed appointment fee.

-- Phone calls* to patients or school staff, physicians, etc., lasting longer than 10 minutes will incur charges prorated in 5-minute increments at the base rate for therapy sessions (i.e., $145 per 45 minutes).
+- Phone calls* to patients or school staff, physicians, etc., lasting longer than 10 minutes, and involving therapeutic intervention, will incur charges prorated in 5-minute increments at the base rate for therapy sessions (i.e., $145 per 45 minutes).
 There is no charge for brief contacts lasting less than 10 minutes or calls related to scheduling or therapy homework purposes (e.g., pre-arranged check-in calls, clarification of therapy assignments).

 *Please note these charges are rarely reimbursed by insurance.